pcfgallery/website/_posts/2019-11-27-custom-switch.md

   - tanguy_touzard
 ---

-A control to allow the users to add aswitch for a Two Options attribute and apply the color and shape they want to fit with the color of the company.
+A control to allow the users to add a switch for Two Options attributes with the possibility to change color and shape.